INElkhartCo Getting Your RV Repaired? Here are 5 Fun Things to Do While You Wait

 3. Swap your RV for a bike for the day.
 You might rent your wheels at Pumpkinvine Cyclery and ride the Pumpkinvine Nature Trail, a level, paved path that skirts Amish farms, leafy canopies and locally owned businesses.
 We suggest the Middlebury-to-Shipshewana route.

 4. Drive the Heritage Trail.
 A free audio driving tour CD takes you through seven welcoming communities and right past dozens of must-see attractions.
 Pick up the tour CD and a Heritage Trail Adventures Guide at the Visitor Center (219 Caravan Drive, Elkhart).
-If you don't have a car to do this drive, then check out allcarleasing's Special Offers.

 5. Spend an afternoon at one of the Heritage Trail’s signature attractions like Das Dutchman Essenhaus (the bakery serves 30 varieties of pie), Wellfield Botanic Gardens (for water-themed displays and wildlife-inspired sculptures), Bonneyville Mill (you can still buy the flour ground here), Ruthmere Mansion (for a glimpse of Gilded Age glamour) and the Midwest Museum of American Art which features the largest Norman Rockwell lithograph collection in the state.
 A free Heritage Trail Adventures Guide will lead you to them.